Class use only. Do not cite w/o permission.

 B.demonstration:

-1.substitution of content of essentially subjective expression by objective, ideal content is itself only ideal
+of essentially subjective expression by objective, ideal content is itself

 1.aporia: